Last Updated: June 2026 · Read Time: 11 min · Desks Compared: 2

 E7 vs E7 Pro: the Full Spec Comparison

-Both desks share the same dual-motor architecture, the same 15-year warranty, and the same programmable keypad.
+Both desks share the same dual-motor architecture, the same 15-year warranty, and the same premium LCD keypad with child lock and USB charging port.
 The differences are more specific than most reviews suggest — and a few of them matter more than others.

 All height ranges in this guide are frame-only — the desk frame itself, without a desktop added.
 Most manufacturers publish heights with a 1″ desktop included, which makes a desk look taller on paper than it is at the frame.
 When you’re checking whether a desk reaches your standing elbow height, frame-only is the number that matters.
 Here’s how we verify the specs in this guide.